wso2-attic/choreo-docs/privacy-and-terms/privacy-policy.md

 # Choreo Privacy Policy

 Choreo takes your privacy seriously.
-This privacy policy explains the information we collect when you visit [www.choreo.dev](https://console.choreo.dev/) or [www.choreo.io](https://console.choreo.dev/login/)  and how we treat that information.
+This privacy policy explains the information we collect when you visit [www.choreo.dev](https://console.choreo.dev/) and how we treat that information.
 Choreo is owned by WSO2 Inc (“WSO2”) and whenever the terms “we” “us” or “our” appear in this policy, we’re talking about WSO2 and its subsidiary companies.
 When we use the terms “you” and “your” in this policy, we mean the person or entity visiting our site or using the services on it.

 ## What information do we collect?

-### Information that you provide to us
+### Information you provide to us

 When you sign up for Choreo, use Choreo to create an application, pay for our services, or register for an event, newsletter, or activity on our site, we ask you to provide us all or some of the following information about yourself: